Tragedy triggers action for WHS student - The Wellington Enterprise

 “I want to try and make it all more manageable,” said Rianna.
 “I didn’t even know about half of the hotlines that are out there, just about one or two.
 I want more families to know about it so they don’t have to go through what my uncle went through and what the McKinley family and the Byers family went through.”

-Josh Byers, a junior at WHS, ended his life at the Wellington Reservoir on May 19, 2016, and died later that day.
+Josh Byers, a junior at WHS, turned a gun on himself at the Wellington Reservoir on May 19, 2016, and died later that day.

 Tyson McKinley, a WHS freshman, took his own life at home on Sept.
 20, 2017.